stevebauman/translation/README.md

 Using automatic translation will send the inserted text to google and save the returned text to the database.
 Once a translation is saved in the database, it is never sent back to google to get re-translated.
 This means that you don't have to worry about hitting a cap that google may impose.
 You effectively <b>own</b> that translation.

-## Commands

-#### Scan

-The scan command accepts one argument (directory) and one option (locale).
-It will look through each file in the directory given and add the translation in the database that has the format of:

-    _t('')
-    _t("")
-    Translation::translate('')
-    Translation::translate("")

-To perform the scan, use artisan like so:

-    php artisan translation:scan directory --locale="code"

-Specifying the directory is mandatory.

-For example, to scan your views directory, use:

-    php artisan translation:scan app/views --locale="en"

-If you specify a locale, it will add all the translations for the app locale, as well as the specified locale.

-For example if your default app locale was 'en', and you supply 'fr' to the locale option, it will generate the translation records for both locales.

 ## Questions / Concerns